Last Updated on October 6, 2021 by Lori

 The Castle was constructed from the granite excavated from the highway construction.

 Once we parked, I put on my hiking boots.
 Boy was I glad I did!

-At Whiteface Castle is where you begin the 26-story Stairway Ridge Trail – a 1/5 mile trail which leads to the Summit of Whiteface Mountain.
+At the Whiteface Mountain Castle is where you begin the 26-story Stairway Ridge Trail – a 1/5 mile trail that leads to the Summit of Whiteface Mountain.